abdmuffid/Streamlit-Simple-Web-to-Predict-Milk-Grades/README.md

 ## About the Project

 ### Description
-This web hosts a Machine Learning Operations (ML-Ops) project aimed at creating a simple web application to predict milk grades using Streamlit, a popular Python library for building interactive web applications.
+This project hosts a Machine Learning Operations (ML-Ops) project aimed at creating a simple web application to predict milk grades using Streamlit, a popular Python library for building interactive web applications.
 The project leverages a Random Forest Classifier model, enhanced with PyCaret, a low-code machine learning library, to predict the quality grades of milk based on various factors such as pH, Temperature, Taste, Odor, Fat, Turbidity, and Color.

 ### Preview